 I smiled at her, but didn't pursue the matter.
 "So if I pop round here tomorrow afternoon, will you do it for me?
 I don't mind paying you."

 "Well I don't mind doing it but I don't want paying.
 If I do something for you then you can do something for me and I can always cut your hair as well, can't I?"

 Linda forced a laugh.
 "Oh leave him alone, Judy," she said.

 "Linda, I'm only joking aren't I." She turned to me.
-"But I don't mind doing your hair tomorrow for you."
+"But I don't mind doing your hair for you tomorrow."

 "And I'll repay you with a dance if I see you at Minstrels," I said.

 "Ooooh, lucky me.
 I don't remember ever seeing you in there though."